weesvisje/docs/docs/concepts/http.md

                 "description": "The name of the collection to query", "type": "string"
               },
+              "describe": {
+                "title": "Describe",
+                "description": "Turns the query into a Describe query", "default": false,
+                "type": "boolean"
+              },
               "limit": {
                 "title": "Limit",
                 "description": "The maximum number of values to return",